chinaza-Sommie/menopauseCoach/README.md

     ```

 2. Tables can be created in 2 ways:
-    1. import the db.sql file in this project directory.
+    1. import the menopause.sql file in this project directory.
     2. **Manually Create Tables**:
     - Run the following SQL commands to create the necessary tables: